cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_4_notes.md

 **Ece Eski, OSHU**

+Need to be able to distinguish indolent vs aggressive prostate cancers
+- Want to avoid unnecessary biopsies and treatments
+- Need better understanding of early tumor biology

+Current approach: use H&E staining to grade tumor from 1-5
+- This is insufficent, as many important markers are missed by H&E staining

+Study heterogeneity of cell types and interactions between cancer and stromal cells in prostate cancer
+- Can use single cell ATAC, but you get low number of cells and little to no spatial information
+- Conversely, protein-based imaging (Cyclic IF) tools can recover more cells and spatial information
+ - Allows for capturing >30 proteins on single-tissue FFPE sections on a subcellular level
+ - Using AI segmentation, can get ~700,000 cells per slide

+Study of prostate cancer samples from grade 3 and grade 4, alongside tumor adjacent normal tissues
+- Found that Mast cells are present in high fractions in localized prostate tumors
+  - 2 Mast cell clusters -> differentiated by expression of CD44, CD90, AR, and GZMB

+Generated Voronoi tessellations to understand spatial interactions between the two Mast cell pops and tumor cells
+- Found that GZMB+ Mast cells spatially interact with M2 macrophages in the tumor
+- Found that AR+ mast cells interacted with Tregs in prostate tumors

+Using 32 marker imaging, create neighborhoods (20 neighbors) and count cell type frequencies in each local neighborhood
+- Identified significant differences in AR receptor expression between neighborhoods in stromal cells
+- Then went back to scATAC -> topic clustering -> Identified that DAR (differentially accessible regions) were enriched for genes that enrich for NFkB signaling by GO
+- AR+ stromal cells showed increased expression of HIF1a

+Overall: Nice talk, but not particularly relevant for us.

 ## Exploring the regulation of macrophage heterogeneity across tissue contexts

 **Kathryn Miller-Jensen, Yale**

 ## Knowledge-based machine learning to extract molecular mechanisms from single-cell and spatial multi-omics